 Use of the County option has two advantages.
-The county option allows the user to more easily make use of some of the MOVES database default inputs for that county if appropriate, as described in section 3 of this document.
-The county option also provides individual output for each county.
+The County option allows the user to employ more easily MOVES database default inputs for that county, if appropriate, as described in section 4 of this document.
+The County option also provides individual output for each county.

-2.4.2 Custom Domain
+3.4.2 Custom Domain Option

 A custom domain is a geographic area that may consist of multiple counties, parts of counties, or combinations of counties and partial counties that can be described using a single set of inputs in the CDM.
-A custom domain uses the same meteorology, age distribution, average speed distribution, road type distribution, ramp fraction, fuel formulation and supply, and I/M program to describe the entire area.
+The same vehicle age distribution, fuel formulation and supply, and I/M program must apply throughout the custom domain whether using MOVES2010, 2010a, or 2010b.
+However, the inputs will differ between MOVES2010/2010a and MOVES2010b.
+When using MOVES2010/2010a, all the inputs apply throughout the custom domain.
+In contrast, with MOVES2010b, some fields can be varied by zone within the domain.
+See Section 4.13 for details.
 The custom domain area is described by a single RunSpec file.
-Using the Custom Domain option can reduce the number of MOVES runs required, but it can only be used if the entire area can be represented by a single set of inputs.
+Using the Custom Domain option can reduce the number of MOVES runs required, as long as inputs are appropriate to the entire domain (or appropriately varied within the domain in MOVES2010b as described in Section 4.13).

 While the Custom Domain option allows users to more easily model multiple counties where input data are identical, MOVES treats the custom domain as a single county.
-This is a special limitation when using the Inventory calculation option.
-In that case, source type population and

-VMT used to calculate the inventory is the total of the source type population and VMT for the entire area.
-Because of this, MOVES cannot disaggregate inventory results to provide information about the original counties that the custom domain represents.
-Users must be aware of this limitation before choosing the Custom Domain approach.
+This is a special limitation when using the Inventory calculation option in MOVES2010 and MOVES2010a.
+In those versions of MOVES, source type population and VMT used to calculate the inventory is the total of the source type population and VMT for the entire area.
+Because of this, MOVES2010 and MOVES2010a cannot disaggregate inventory results to provide information about the original counties that the custom domain represents.
+Users must be aware of this limitation before choosing the Custom Domain approach with MOVES2010/2010a.